adriel-tech/adriel-tech.github.io/_posts/2021-11-12-BastilleBSD-Tips.md

 The flow of my bastille system is as such:

-1. Dial in the default-config template for a consistent base jail setup. pre install your important programs and settings so everything is as you like.
+1. Dial in the default-config template for a consistent base jail setup.
+Install your important programs and settings so everything is as you like.

 2. Copy a template, modify template, build a jail, apply template.